IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 ## Analysis
 The analysis leverages statistical tests and pairwise comparisons to evaluate differences in energy and power metrics across search engines.
 Heatmaps visualize these comparisons:
-- **Heatmaps**: These show the percentage change in `Average Power (W)` and `Total Energy (J)` between pairs of search engines, with color intensity indicating the magnitude of difference.
+- These show the percentage change in `Average Power (W)` and `Total Energy (J)` between pairs of search engines, with color intensity indicating the magnitude of difference.
 Positive values indicate Engine B consumes more than Engine A, and vice versa.

 <!-- Heatmaps side-by-side -->